-- (i) The Strategic Policies and Land Allocations DPD; and, - (ii) A Review of the Development Management DPD.
+- (i) The Strategic Policies and Land Allocations DPD; and. - (ii) A Review of the Development Management DPD.

-This enables progress to be made on the preparation of a Local Plan for the Lancaster District.
-The DPDs were published on the 9 February for an 8 week consultation in preparation for submission to the Planning Inspectorate for independent Examination.
-If an Inspector finds that the submitted DPDs have been soundly prepared they may be adopted by the Council, potentially in late 2018.
+This enabled progress to be made on the preparation of a Local Plan for the Lancaster District.
+The DPDs were submitted to the Planning Inspectorate on 15 May 2018 for independent Examination, which is scheduled to commence in the first quarter of 2019.
+If the Inspector finds that the submitted DPDs have been soundly prepared they may be adopted by the Council in late 2019.